RHIT-CSSE/csse332/Homework/BareMetalOS/Filesystem/README.md

 you will also need to have completed the previous milestones successfully.

-This milestone directory includes a new bunch of new files.
+This milestone directory includes a new bunch of files.
 Copy your existing BareMetalOs version from the InputOutput directory into a new directory called "Filesystem" and then copy these new files over the top.
 You'll keep your milestone 1 submission in its own directory to